 Based on years of building and managing teams, this competencies career ladder lays out the progression outstanding independent product managers make within five key competency areas as they grow and are promoted.
 Use it as a starting point to align expectations with your manager (of if a manager, your team) and adapt to your individual or company needs.

 Chp 12 p344

-A Product Manager's skill-assessment template and examples to help you identify your current strengths and development opportunities.
-Use it in tandem with the Career Ladder.
+A Product Manager's skills-assessment template and examples to help you identify your current strengths and development opportunities.
+Use it in tandem with the PM Skills Matrix.

 Chp 12 p344

 Here is a short-list of some interview questions you might want to prepare for or, if you are hiring a team, use.
 These follow the "Behavioral-based" interview technique.